ReDI-School/intro-java/projects/quiz/README.md

 - Questions are presented in random order.
 - Questions are randomly picked from a larger pool.
 - Users may decide to skip questions, losing 1 point.
-  - New question is given, so they still have to answers to 10 questions.
+  - A new question is given, so they still have to answers to 10 questions in total.
+  - If there are no more unanswered questions because users skipped too many of them, older one are presented again.
 - Users get a message based on the result
   - Excellent, if total score is above 45.
   - Good, if above 35 up to 45.